Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Parameter
 ~~~~~~~~~

-The parameter is the credential ID :ref:`CIS-4-CredentialID` and optional string indicating the revocation reason.
+The parameter is the credential ID :ref:`CIS-4-CredentialHolderId` and optional string indicating the revocation reason.

-It is serialized as :ref:`CIS-4-CredentialID` followed by 1 byte to indicate whether a reason is included.
+It is serialized as :ref:`CIS-4-CredentialHolderId` followed by 1 byte to indicate whether a reason is included.
 If its value is 0, then no reason string is present, if the value is 1 then the bytes corresponding to the reason string follow::

   OptionalReason ::= (0: Byte)
                  | (1: Byte) (n: Byte) (reason_string: Byteⁿ)
-  RevokeCredentialIssuerParam ::= (credential_id: CredentialID) (reason: OptionReason)
+  RevokeCredentialIssuerParam ::= (credential_id: CredentialHolderId) (reason: OptionReason)

 ..
 TODO: what kind of characters are allowed?
 ASCII, Unicode?